avernikoz/sui-package-verify/README.md

 A command-line tool to verify Sui Move package source against on-chain bytecode.
 This tool serves as a CLI wrapper around MystenLabs' [`sui-source-validation`](https://github.com/MystenLabs/sui/tree/main/crates/sui-source-validation) package, providing a convenient interface for source code verification.

+> **Note**: For an alternative approach, you can use the built-in `sui client verify-source` command from the official Sui CLI.

 ## Installation

 There are two ways to install `sui-package-verify`: